home-assistant/home-assistant.io/source/_components/homekit.markdown

 ## {% linkable_title Troubleshooting PIN not appearing %}

 In some instances, the PIN will not appear as a persistant status or in the log files despite deleting .homekit.state, enabling logging, and reboot.
+The log files will include the error ```Duplicate AID found when attempting to add accessory```.

 In such cases, modifying your configuration.yaml to add a filter limiting the included entities similar to the folowing: